Cors1/Crud-Angular/README.md

 # CRUD AngularJs
 Basic CRUD using AngularJs 1.x, PHP and MySQL technologies.

+Using a PHP data layer to perform structure and usability in application.

 ## Other Technologies Used
     1. Bower
     2. Gulp